mobidata-bw/postgis-gtfs-importer/README.md

 First, the GTFS data is downloaded to, unzipped into and [cleaned](https://github.com/public-transport/gtfsclean) within `/tmp/gtfs`; You can specify a custom path using `$GTFS_TMP_DIR`.

-**Each GTFS import gets its own PostgreSQL database** called `$GTFS_IMPORTER_DB_PREFIX_$unix_timestamp_$sha256_digest`.
-The importer keeps track of (the most recent) successful imports by – once an import has succeeded – writing its DB name into a table `latest_successful_imports` within a "meta bookkeeping database".
+**Each GTFS import gets its own [PostgreSQL schema](https://www.postgresql.org/docs/16/ddl-schemas.html)** called `$GTFS_IMPORTER_SCHEMA_PREFIX_$unix_timestamp_$sha256_digest`.
+The importer keeps track of (the most recent) successful imports by – once an import has succeeded – writing its schema name into a "bookkeeping" table `$GTFS_IMPORTER_SCHEMA.latest_successful_imports_v2`.

 The newly downloaded GTFS data will only get imported if it has changed since the last import.
 This is determined using a [SHA-256 digest](https://en.wikipedia.org/wiki/SHA-2) of the GTFS dataset (and of the post-processing scripts, if configured, see below).

 Before each import, it also **deletes all imports but the most recent two** successful ones; This ensures that your disk won't overflow, but also that a rollback to the previous import is always possible.

-Because the entire import script runs in a [transaction](https://www.postgresql.org/docs/16/tutorial-transactions.html), and because it acquires an exclusive [lock](https://www.postgresql.org/docs/16/explicit-locking.html) on on `latest_successful_imports` in the beginning, it **should be safe to abort an import at any time**, or to (accidentally) run more than one process in parallel.
-Because creating and deleting DBs is *not* possible within a transaction, the importer opens a separate DB connection to do that; Therefore, aborting an import might leave an empty DB (not marked as the latest yet), which will be cleaned up as part of the next import (see above).
+Because the entire import script runs in a [transaction](https://www.postgresql.org/docs/16/tutorial-transactions.html), and because it acquires an exclusive [lock](https://www.postgresql.org/docs/16/explicit-locking.html) on on `latest_successful_imports_v2` in the beginning, it **should be safe to abort an import at any time**, or to (accidentally) run more than one process in parallel.

-After the GTFS has been imported but before the import is marked as successful, it will run all post-processing scripts in `/etc/gtfs/postprocessing.d` (this path can be changed using `$GTFS_POSTPROCESSING_D_PATH`), if provided.
+As part of the GTFS import, all post-processing scripts in `/etc/gtfs/postprocessing.d` (this path can be changed using `$GTFS_POSTPROCESSING_D_PATH`) will be run, if provided.
 This way, you can customise or augment the imported data.
-The execution of these scripts happens within the same transaction (in the bookkeeping DB) as the GTFS import.
+They are executed within the same transaction as the main GTFS import, so make sure *not to* use transaction commands (`COMMIT`/`ROLLBACK`) in your scripts!
 Files ending in `.sql` will be run using `psql`, all other files are assumed to be executable scripts.
 Note that the post-processing scripts also get hashed into the `$sha256_digest`, so if they change, the GTFS data will be imported again.

 ## Usage